 To maintain the position where wire transfers between the Island and the UK can be treated as if they were transfers within the UK, Regulation (EU) 2015/847 was applied (with appropriate modifications) as part of the law of the Island by the European Union (Information Accompany Transfers of Funds) Order 2016 as amended by the European Union (Information Accompanying Transfers of Funds) (Amendment) Order 2017.
 The text of the EU Regulation as modified in its application to the Island is attached to the amendment Order.
-The Information Accompanying Transfers of Funds Regulations 2016 were made to implement the Order.
-These Isle of Man Regulations contain enforcement provisions and sanctions for non-compliance, and came into force on 26 June 2017.
+The Information Accompanying Transfers of Funds contain enforcement provisions and sanctions for non-compliance, and came into force on 26 June 2017.